 Beef Rendang: For all the non-veg lovers this is a must-try.
 This Spicy and rich beef curry takes forever to cook which gives the meat the tenderness and flavor to die for.
 Rendang originated from Pandang, Sumatra and has become one of the most loved dishes served in the country.

-Nasi Rawon: Nasi Rawon is another heavenly dish for the beef lovers.
+Nasi Rawon: Another heavenly dish for the beef lovers.
 It is a black beef soup.
 The dark color and the strong nutty taste is extracted from keluak or black nuts and certain other secret spices.
-It is usually served with rice.
+Nasi Rawan is usually served with rice.

 Siomay: One of the main ingredients in this Indonesian street food is peanut sauce.
 Siomay is the Indonesian version of steamed fish dim sums which is served with eggs, steamed potatoes, cabbage and loads of peanut sauce.
 Lookout for a bicycle vendor with a large steamer on the back of his bike because the local street vendors always make the best Siomay.

-There’s a wet and dry season in Indonesia but temperatures rarely dip below 68°F (20°C).
+There is a wet and a dry season in Indonesia but temperatures rarely dip below 68°F (20°C).
 The best time of year to visit Indonesia is between May and September when it’s dry and sunny.
-If you prefer less crowds, lower prices and can tolerate heavy tropical downpours then go in the wet season.
+If you prefer less crowds, lower prices and can tolerate heavy tropical downpours, go in the wet season.
 The rain only lasts for a few hours a day and then the sun comes out so you can still have a good time in Indonesia during the wet season.

-Indonesia is an affordable destination for travelers on all budgets, high and low.
-The cost of your trip to Indonesia depends on the comfort level you want while here.
-If you’re backpacking and planning on staying in hostels and eating street food then budget between $20 and $35 a day.
-If you’re looking to stay in private rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Bali then budget about $100 to $200 plus a day.
+Indonesia is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Indonesia really depends on the level of comfort you will expect while here.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $20 to $30 a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 Meal For One

 Other essential items to pack for a trip to Indonesia include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.